Foster Youth Museum Presents: Hope Through the Eyes of HYPE

 Uplifting stories, images, and lived experiences of San Francisco youth

-Funded by Zellerbach Family Foundation, this exhibition has been co-organized over the last two years by an Exhibition Youth Advisory Committee (EYAC) of HYPE.
-These young people gave the exhibition its name, participated in storytelling and photography workshops, learned the art of matting and framing, and regularly met to create original installations in this unique exhibition.
+Funded by Zellerbach Family Foundation, this exhibition has been co-organized over the last two years by Foster Youth Museum and an Exhibition Youth Advisory Committee (EYAC) of Freedom Forward’s HYPE Center.
+These young people gave the exhibition its name, participated in storytelling and photography workshops, learned the art of matting and framing, learned museum installation skills, and regularly met to create original installations in this unique exhibition.

-Dates: July 9 to September 9, 2026 (Monday – Thursday, 10 a.m. to 3 p.m. and by appointment).
+Times: Monday – Thursday, 10 a.m. to 3 p.m. and by appointment.

 Opening night is on Thursday, July 9 starting at 5 p.m.